scalabli/quo/docs/api.rst

 terminal_width – the width of the terminal.
 The default is inherit from parent context.
 If no context defines the terminal width then auto detection will be applied.

-max_content_width – the maximum width for content rendered by Click (this currently only affects help pages).
+max_content_width – the maximum width for content rendered by quo (this currently only affects help pages).
 This defaults to 80 characters if not overridden.
-In other words: even if the terminal is larger than that, Click will not format things wider than 80 characters by default.
+In other words: even if the terminal is larger than that, quo will not format things wider than 80 characters by default.
 In addition to that, formatters might add some safety mapping on the right.

-resilient_parsing – if this flag is enabled then Click will parse without any interactivity or callback invocation.
+resilient_parsing – if this flag is enabled then quo will parse without any interactivity or callback invocation.
 Default values will also be ignored.
 This is useful for implementing things such as completion support.

 allow_extra_args – if this is set to True then extra arguments at the end will not raise an error and will be kept on the context.
 The default is to inherit from the command.

 allow_interspersed_args – if this is set to False then options and arguments cannot be mixed.
 The default is to inherit from the command.

-ignore_unknown_options – instructs click to ignore options it does not know and keeps them for later processing.
+ignore_unknown_options – instructs quo to ignore options it does not know and keeps them for later processing.

 help_option_names – optionally a list of strings that define how the default help parameter is named.
 The default is ['--help'].

 token_normalize_func – an optional function that is used to normalize tokens (options, choices, etc.).
 This for instance can be used to implement case insensitive behavior.

 color – controls if the terminal supports ANSI colors or not.
 The default is autodetection.
-This is only needed if ANSI codes are used in texts that Click prints which is by default not the case.
+This is only needed if ANSI codes are used in texts that quo prints which is by default not the case.
 This for instance would affect help output.

 show_default – if True, shows defaults for all options.
 Even if an option is later created with show_default=False, this command-level setting overrides it.